Skip to main content

 EU AI Act and Machine-Readable Rights Reservations

 C2PA rights assertions are a machine-readable format.
-An AI company that ingests content with C2PA rights assertions and does not honor the licensing tier restrictions is potentially in violation of EU AI Act Article 4(3), in addition to any copyright claims.
+An AI company that ingests content with C2PA rights assertions and does not honor the licensing tier restrictions is potentially out of step with the copyright policy obligation in EU AI Act Article 53(1)(c), in addition to any copyright claims under the reserved rights.

 The EU AI Act compliance angle provides a separate enforcement pathway from copyright law, and one with different remedies.
 Both pathways benefit from embedded provenance that documents what rights terms were present in the content at the time of ingestion.